-Chopstick Topics Speaking Activity Preparation:
+Chopstick Topics ESL Activity Preparation:

 Get a bunch of cheap wooden chopsticks to write on.
 Use as many as you want depending on the class size.
-Usually about ten sticks will do.
+Usually, about ten sticks will do.

 On every side of the chopsticks, write a general topic that would be engaging for group discussion.
 Themes like “movies,” “music,” “travel destinations,” or “favorite restaurants” are popular with almost any class level or age group.
 Try to relate the themes to a topic that you are actually using in the lesson if you think that would be more effective.